-RELEASE OF INFORMATION TO MILITARY RECRUITERS (20 USC§7908): Federal law requires school districts to provide, on a request made by military recruiters or an institution of higher education, access to secondary school pupils' names, addresses and telephone listings.
+RELEASE OF INFORMATION TO MILITARY RECRUITERS (20 USC§7908): United States law requires school districts to provide, on a request made by military recruiters or an institution of higher education, access to secondary school pupils' names, addresses and telephone listings.
 However, you have the right to request that your child's name, address, and telephone listing shall not be released without your prior written consent.
 Please submit a written notice to your child's school Principal if you wish to deny access to this information.

 FAMILY EDUCATIONAL RIGHTS AND PRIVACY ACT ("FERPA," 20 USC §1232g): United States law set forth in FERPA grants parents certain rights with respect to their pupil's records.
-For a summary of your rights under FERPA please review the notification below.
+Please refer to Attachment #1 for Model FERPA Notice.